iMengNN/YNFeng.github.io/_pages/about.md

   - /about.html
 ---

-I am Wenyong Zhou (周文涌), a PhD graduate from The University of Hong Kong (HKU), where I was mentored by Prof. Ngai Wong and Prof. Can Li in the Next Gen AI Lab.
-I hold a Bachelor’s degree from Tianjin University (2019), guided by Prof. Yugong Wu, and a Master’s degree in Electrical and Computer Engineering from Northwestern University, where I was mentored by Prof. Seda Ogrenci.
+I am Wenyong Zhou (周文涌), a PhD graduate from The University of Hong Kong (HKU), where I had the privilege of being guided by Prof. Ngai Wong and Prof. Can Li in the Next Gen AI Lab.
+Before that, I earned a Bachelor’s degree from the School of Microelectronics at Tianjin University (2019), where I was fortunate to be mentored by Prof. Yugong Wu.
+I then pursued a Master’s degree in Electrical and Computer Engineering at Northwestern University, where I was deeply influenced by the visionary mentorship of Prof. Seda Ogrenci.

 My research focuses on implicit neural representations (INRs) as an efficient data paradigm and emerging computational frameworks, including compute-in-memory (CIM) and stochastic computing.
 Additionally, I am passionate about improving the efficiency of Large Language Models (LLMs) through techniques such as quantization, pruning, and knowledge distillation.